tdooms/bilinear-decomposition/readme.md

 Code is organized into two folders:

 - **MNIST**: The training setup and analysis of small MNIST and FMNIST models.
+Refer to [here](mnist/simple/example.ipynb) for a simple demo.
 - **Language**: The transformer model used for the TinyStories analysis.

 ## Research